Food Price Increase Exacerbates Hunger

 Multiple crises: fatal for food insecure countries

 Thus, there is a higher risk that these price increases will further exacerbate hunger and conflict.
-Dr. Rafaël Schneider, Deputy Head of Policy at Welthungerhilfe, has this to say about the development: "We are observing with concern that prices for staple foods such as cereals, dairy products or cooking oil currently know only one direction: up.
+Dr. Rafaël Schneider, Deputy Head of Policy at WHH, has this to say about the development: "We are observing with concern that prices for staple foods such as cereals, dairy products or cooking oil currently know only one direction: up.
 All the warning lights are flashing red because persistently high food prices simply mean that poor people can no longer afford healthy food and have to do without entire meals.
-Around 828 million people worldwide are already going hungry today."
+733 million people worldwide are already going hungry today."

 Rise in food prices exacerbates hunger in Africa